charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 #### Head - Previewing the Data

 * The head() function is also from the pandas library is used to display the first 15 rows of a DataFrame, allowing us to evaluate if the right data type is available for analysis.

+* Also, help us to spot if there are any glaring issues, such as missing headers or unexpected values.

 ![Data_Head](Assets/Data_Head.png)

 ##### Privacy Considerations: